Suggester/Documentation/topics/guides/permissions.md

 **Add Reactions**: Approved suggestions can be voted on by using specific reactions added by the bot when the suggestion is approved.\
 **Use External Emojis**: Suggester uses custom made emojis for certain commands (like `.mark` or `.config list`) and thus needs this permission for them to display. :coolbeans:

-### Optional Scope
+### Create Commands
-Additionally, Suggester will ask for permission to create [slash commands](https://discord.com/developers/docs/interactions/slash-commands) in your server.
-This is only required for [anonymous suggestions](topics/anonymous-suggestions) to work but might be used in future features.
-If you want to remove this scope, simply remove `applications.commands` from the URL.
+Additionally, Suggester will ask for permission to create [application commands](https://dis.gd/slashcommands) in your server.
+This is required for [anonymous suggestions](topics/anonymous-suggestions) to work but will be used in the future as the default way to use the bot.